intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/blogs/maximizing-competitive-edge-strategic-patent-acquisition-and-management.md

     index: true
     follow: true
   openGraph:
-    title: Guide to Patent Acquisition for Tech Advancement
+    title: Guide to Patent Acquisition for Tech Advancement | IntellectualFrontiers
     site_name: 'IntellectualFrontiers'
     description: Discover the ultimate guide to patent acquisition in technology.
 Learn strategies for market leadership and innovation in our comprehensive guide.
     images: